-Hugh Miller is a contemporary applied artist, specialising in studio furniture in wood.
+Hugh Miller is an award-winning contemporary applied artist, specialising in studio furniture in wood.

 From my studio in Liverpool, I divide my time between producing collections for exhibition, and creating bespoke commissions for private clients in the UK and abroad.
 My work explores a fusion of Japanese philosophy combined with my western design training, and these ideas are explored in my new collection titled 'An Absence of Noise'.